Research Updated Medically Reviewed 11 min read

 The first widely adopted prognostic model in pleural mesothelioma came from the Cancer and Leukemia Group B (CALGB), originally published by Herndon and colleagues in Chest in 1998 and refined by Edwards and colleagues in Thorax in 2000.
 The Edwards analysis identified five independent poor prognostic factors: poor performance status (ECOG ≥1), non-epithelioid histology, male sex, low hemoglobin, and a high white blood cell count (8.3 × 10⁹/L or above).

 Patients were stratified by the number of poor factors.
-In the original Herndon CALGB groups, median survival was 21.1 months for the best group, 9.8 months for the intermediate group, and 1.6 months for the worst.
+The original Herndon CALGB analysis used regression-tree methodology to define six prognostic subgroups, with median survival ranging from 13.9 months in the best group down to 1.4 months in the worst.
 The model predates pemetrexed chemotherapy, bevacizumab, and checkpoint inhibitors, but the factors it identified have held up.
 Performance status, histology, hemoglobin, and white blood cell count still appear in every modern model.

 EORTC Prognostic Score: The Curran Model

-The European Organisation for Research and Treatment of Cancer (EORTC) prognostic score, published by Curran and colleagues in the Journal of Clinical Oncology in 1998, was developed in 245 patients on EORTC chemotherapy trials between 1984 and 1995 and prospectively validated in an independent cohort of 137.
+The European Organisation for Research and Treatment of Cancer (EORTC) prognostic score, published by Curran and colleagues in the Journal of Clinical Oncology in 1998, was developed in 204 patients accrued across five consecutive EORTC phase II chemotherapy trials between 1984 and 1993.

-The score assigns weighted points to six factors: WHO performance status of 2 or worse (0.55), sarcomatoid histology (0.60), male sex (0.32), white blood cell count above 8.3 × 10⁹/L (0.30), a probable or possible (rather than definite) histologic diagnosis (0.52), and older age combined with poor performance status (0.65).
-Patients are divided into low-risk (total score 1.27 or less) and high-risk groups, with median survival of 11.4 months versus 5.5 months and one-year survival of roughly 40% versus 12%.
+The multivariate model assigns weighted points to five factors: poor WHO performance status, a high white blood cell count, sarcomatoid histology, male sex, and a probable or possible (rather than definite) histologic diagnosis.
+Patients are divided into a good-prognosis group and a poor-prognosis group, with one-year survival of roughly 40% versus 12%.
 The EORTC and CALGB scores identify largely overlapping factors and were both built in the pre-pemetrexed era, but the underlying factor selection has held up in modern series.

 Modern Prognostic Models: The Brims Decision Tree

 The most-cited contemporary prognostic model is the decision-tree analysis published by Fraser Brims and colleagues in the Journal of Thoracic Oncology in 2016.
-Working from 1,010 patients across three Western Australian centers (training and validation cohorts of 505 each), the group used classification and regression tree methodology to identify four variables: hemoglobin (cutoff 14.2 g/dL), serum albumin (cutoff 3.7 g/L), ECOG performance status, and weight loss greater than 5% of body weight.
+Working from a 482-patient derivation cohort with an independent 174-patient external validation cohort, the group used classification and regression tree methodology to identify four variables: hemoglobin, serum albumin, ECOG performance status, and weight loss.

-The model produced four risk groups with median overall survival of 20.8 months, 13.7 months, 7.9 months, and 3.7 months from low to high risk.
-Histology shifted outcomes within groups: epithelioid disease in the low-risk group reached a median of about 24.7 months, while sarcomatoid disease in the same group sat closer to 15.5 months.
-The c-index was 0.72 in training and 0.69 in validation, which is good discrimination for a model that requires only a complete blood count, a basic metabolic panel, and a brief history.
+The model produced risk groups with median overall survival ranging from 34.0 months in the best group to 7.5 months in the worst.
+Histology shifted outcomes within groups.
+The C-statistic was 0.761 in the derivation cohort and 0.68 in external validation, which is good discrimination for a model that requires only a complete blood count, a basic metabolic panel, and a brief history.
 The cohort predates routine first-line immunotherapy, so absolute survival in each group is likely longer for patients on modern regimens, but a 2022 validation by Cedrés and colleagues in Lung Cancer confirmed the model’s discrimination in the bevacizumab era.

 How Performance Status Interacts With Histology and Stage